 The main results are summarized in Tables 4.11 and 4.12.
 Given the base-case discontinuation rates, the model predicted that esketamine was being used by 19% of the initial cohort at three years, 4% at five years, and less than 1% by eight years.
 The results presented are hence reflective of treatment pathways that include initiation with esketamine or an oral antidepressant, and not just these initial treatments alone.
-The total discounted lifetime costs for esketamine and no additional treatment were \$448,600 and \$410,200, respectively.
-The total discounted lifetime QALYs in esketamine and no additional treatment arms were 12.66 and 12.47, respectively.
-The total discounted LYs gained were 20.66 (esketamine) and 20.64 (no additional treatment), respectively.
-This fractionally better survival in esketamine was due to the modeled impact of the treatment, which slows down progression to more severe depression states and subsequently results in a lower death rate from severe depression.
-The lifetime incremental cost-effectiveness ratio for esketamine compared with no additional treatment was approximately \$198,000 per QALY gained.
-Cost per LY gained was \$2.6 million and the cost per depression-free day was approximately \$330 (over a two-year time horizon).
+The total discounted lifetime costs for esketamine plus background antidepressant and background antidepressant were \$448,600 and \$410,200, respectively.
+The total discounted lifetime QALYs in the esketamine plus background antidepressant and background antidepressant arms were 12.66 and 12.47, respectively.
+The total discounted LYs gained were 20.66 (esketamine plus background antidepressant) and 20.64 (background antidepressant), respectively.
+This fractionally better survival in esketamine plus background antidepressant was due to the modeled impact of the treatment, which slows down progression to more severe depression states and subsequently results in a lower death rate from severe depression.
+Depression-free days were 235 for esketamine and 117 for no additional treatment at two years and 373 for esketamine and 123 for no additional treatment lifetime.
+The lifetime incremental cost-effectiveness ratio for esketamine plus background antidepressant compared with background antidepressant was approximately \$198,000 per QALY gained.
+Cost per LY gained was \$2.6 million and the cost per depression-free day was approximately \$330 over a two-year time horizon and \$150 over the lifetime horizon.
 All undiscounted cost and health outcomes are presented in Appendix Table E3.